A Network Formation Model Based on Subgraphs: Applications

 \subsection{Data}

-We use the \citet*{banerjee2013diffusion,banerjee2014gossip} data consisting of a variety of social and economic networks from 75 Indian villages as well as detailed demographic background.\footnote{See \citet*{banerjee2013diffusion} for more information about the data.} Having 75 villages worth of data allows us to show not only how the model scales with the number of nodes, but also with the number of networks observed.
+We use the \citet*{banerjee2013diffusion,banerjee2014gossip} data (https://doi.org/10.7910/DVN/U3BIHX) consisting of a variety of social and economic networks from 75 Indian villages as well as detailed demographic background.\footnote{See \citet*{banerjee2013diffusion} for more information about the data.} Having 75 villages allows us to show not only how the model scales with the number of nodes, but also to cover both of our asymptotic frames.

 The networks have households as nodes.
-There are an average of 220 households per village.
+There are an average of $n=220$ households per village.
 We surveyed adults, asking them about a variety of their daily interactions, as well as their demographics (caste, education, profession, religion, family size, wealth variables, voting and ration cards, self-help group participation, savings behavior, etc.).
-We have network data from 89.14 percent of the 16,476 households based on interviews with 65 percent of all adults between the ages of 18 and 55.\footnote{ This is a new wave of data relative to our original microfinance study that includes more surveys.} We have data concerning twelve types of interactions: (1) whose houses he or she visits, (2) who visits his or her house, (3) his or her relatives in the village, (4) non-relatives who socialize with him or her, (5) who gives him or her medical help, (6) from whom he or she borrows money, (7) to whom he or she lends money, (8) from whom he or she borrows material goods (e.g., kerosene, rice), (9) to whom he or she lends material goods, (10) from whom he or she gets important advice, (11) to whom he or she gives advice, (12) with whom he or she goes to pray (e.g., at a temple, church or mosque).
+We have network data from 89.14 percent of the 16,476 households based on interviews with 65 percent of all adults between the ages of 18 and 55.
+We have data concerning twelve types of interactions: (1) whose houses he or she visits, (2) who visits his or her house, (3) his or her relatives in the village, (4) non-relatives who socialize with him or her, (5) who gives him or her medical help, (6) from whom he or she borrows money, (7) to whom he or she lends money, (8) from whom he or she borrows material goods (e.g., kerosene, rice), (9) to whom he or she lends material goods, (10) from whom he or she gets important advice, (11) to whom he or she gives advice, (12) with whom he or she goes to pray (e.g., at a temple, church or mosque).